zylstraj/sea-w30-uge/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+###### Survey Questions
+1. What parts of the workshop today were awesome for your learning?
+*I shouldn't have been here.
+I actually knew most to all of this and should have simply spent more time figuring out what my actually questions were.
+Workshop is great, fantastic if you had no idea, but really the last 30 - 45 minutes with GitHub is the only thing I really needed to dive into, to clarify some confusion I have.
+2. What parts of todays workshop could be improved for next time?
+* Workshop is great.
+Really well done, if you have no - to little to even 1/2 an understanding it can be incredibly helpful to you.
+A little crazy in the morning, but that is expected with a bunch of people trying to figure out what is going on with their computers and making sure everything is updated.
+3. Scale 1-10 -
+* 7 :